 board & office

 Christine studied communication management in Amsterdam.
-She provides the link between the board and the office.
-Christine also takes care of work flows and system management.
+She organizes the link between the board and the office.
+Christine also takes care of communication, work flows and system management.
 She appreciates the uniqueness in every human being and their motivation to achieve their goals.

 Frouke Flieringaproject advisor

 Frouke studied history of arts at Leiden University.
-She is project advisor and prepares the board meetings.
-Frouke also works as actress and text writer for the Amsterdam Chamber Theatre; sings world music in the Rusalki Quartet and works as project advisor for the Haëlla Stichting in the Hague.
+Her task is to examine project applications and issue advice.
+She also works as actress and text writer for the Amsterdam Chamber Theatre; sings world music in the Rusalki Quartet and works as project advisor for the Haëlla Stichting in the Hague, an organization that focusses on human rights.

 Bas works as (interim) manager, coach and consultant.
 He gets inspired when he sees people and organizations take small steps in their development.
 Steps which often are bigger than they seem.
 Money and the way it functions is one of his points of interest.